kedacore/external-scaler-azure-cosmos-db/README.md

   triggers:
     - type: external
       metadata:
-        scalerAddress: keda-cosmosdb-scaler.keda:4050 # Mandatory.
+        scalerAddress: external-scaler-azure-cosmos-db.keda:4050 # Mandatory.
 Address of the external scaler service.
         connection: <connection>               # Mandatory.
 Connection string of Cosmos DB account with monitored container.
         databaseId: <database-id>              # Mandatory.
 ID of Cosmos DB database containing monitored container.
         containerId: <container-id>            # Mandatory.
 ID of monitored container.
         leaseConnection: <lease-connection>    # Mandatory.
 Connection string of Cosmos DB account with lease container.
         leaseDatabaseId: <lease-database-id>   # Mandatory.
 ID of Cosmos DB database containing lease container.
         leaseContainerId: <lease-container-id> # Mandatory.
 ID of lease container.
         processorName: <processor-name>        # Mandatory.
 Name of change-feed processor used by listener application.
 ```

 ### Parameter List

 - **`scalerAddress`** - Address of the external scaler service.
-This would be in format `<scaler-name>:<scaler-namespace>:<port>`.
-The port is hardcoded to be `4050` in the external scaler.
-If you haven't updated the `name` and `namespace` properties in file `deploy/deploy-scaler` when applying the configuration, the metadata value would be `keda-cosmosdb-scaler.keda:4050`.
+This would be in format `<scaler-name>.<scaler-namespace>:<port>`.
+If you installed Azure Cosmos DB external scaler Helm chart in `keda` namespace and did not specify custom values, the metadata value would be `external-scaler-azure-cosmos-db.keda:4050`.

 - **`connection`** - Connection string of the Cosmos DB account that contains the monitored container.